|

 31. heretic

-a person who holds religious beliefs in conflict with the dogma of the Roman Catholic Church
+a person whose religious beliefs conflict with church dogma

 As long as he's a heretic,Meg, that's absolute